gvwilson/thirdbit/teaching/community.md

 > of it.
 After that, saying, "All right, I'm adding another tally to
 > the bingo card," is often enough to get them to throttle back.

+> **Dealing With Disruptors**
+>
+> The National Oceanic and Atmospheric Administraiton (NOAA) has
+> published a short, amusing, and above all useful guide to [dealing
+> with disruptive behaviors][noaa-disruptive].
+It categorizes those
+> behaviors under labels like "talkative", "indecisive", and "shy",
+> and outlines strategies for handling each.

 ## Three Steps

 > *  Me in 2012: I'm not going to worry about retaining volunteers